Our vision is to achieve the best health, wellbeing and safety of all Victorians so that they can lead a life they value.

 To do this successfully, the department’s work is focused on four strategic directions:

 The department’s strategic plan is our roadmap for delivering on our priorities and commitments.

-- giving people the choice, environments, tools and assistance that promote good physical and mental health, and help them stay connected to their culture, community, and in the workforce
+- Empowering individuals to make choices that promote good physical and mental health and help them stay connected to their culture and community

-- contributing to a strong Victorian economy, both in our role as an employer and in building the capabilities of the workforces that deliver our services, through the jobs that are created through our service delivery and capital works, and through our economic output and support for research
+- Contributing to a strong Victorian economy in our role as an employer by building the capabilities of the workforces that deliver our services, creating jobs through our service delivery and capital works, and through our economic output and support for research

-- equipping our staff to deliver better outcomes and strengthening the internal systems that support them
+- How we equip our staff to deliver better outcomes and strengthen our internal systems that support them to do so.

 This update of our strategic plan sets out the priorities and enabling actions that guide our direction, effort and investment, and includes two additional priorities for the 2018–19 year:

 - To develop integrated models of care and service pathways across health and human services, complemented by stronger informal networks, to better support people with multiple, complex or chronic needs

 - To strengthen the department’s response to family violence perpetrators, to direct them to appropriate rehabilitation services to reduce their risk of re-offending.